dex4er/Thrall/README.md

     if set, worker processes will not be spawned more than once than every given seconds.
 Also, when SIGHUP is being received, no more than one worker processes will be collected every given seconds.
-This feature is useful for doing a "slow-restart". (dedault: none)
+This feature is useful for doing a "slow-restart". (default: none)

+- \--main-thread-delay=\#

+    the Thrall does not use signals or semaphores and it requires a small delay in main thread so it doesn't consume all CPU. (default: 0.1)

 # NOTES

-Trall was started as a fork of [Starlet](http://search.cpan.org/perldoc?Starlet) server.
+Thrall was started as a fork of [Starlet](http://search.cpan.org/perldoc?Starlet) server.
 It has almost the same code as [Starlet](http://search.cpan.org/perldoc?Starlet) and it was adapted to use threads instead fork().

 # SEE ALSO